missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 "The most effective debugging tool is still careful thought, coupled with judiciously placed print statements" — Brian Kernighan, _Unix for Beginners_.

-The first approach to debug a problem is often adding print statements around where you have detected that something is wrong and keep iterating until you have extracted enough information to understand what is responsible for the issue.
+A fist approach to debug a program is to add print statements around where you have detected the problem, and keep iterating until you have extracted enough information to understand what is responsible for the issue.

-The next step is to do use logging in your program instead of ad hoc print statements.
-Logging is better than just regular print statements for several reasons:
+A second approach is to use logging in your program, instead of ad hoc print statements.
+Logging is better than regular print statements for several reasons:

-- You can log to files, sockets even remote servers instead of standard output.
+- You can log to files, sockets or even remote servers instead of standard output.
-- Logging supports severity levels (such as INFO, DEBUG, WARN, ERROR, &c) so you can filter your output accordingly.
+- Logging supports severity levels (such as INFO, DEBUG, WARN, ERROR, &c), that allow you to filter the output accordingly.
 - For new issues, there's a fair chance that your logs will contain enough information to detect what is going wrong.

 One of my favorite tips for making logs more readable is to color code them.
 By now you probably have realized that your terminal uses colors to make things more readable.
 But how does it do it?
-Programs like `ls` or `grep` are using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) which are special sequences of characters to indicate your shell to change the color of the output.
-For example executing `echo -e "\e[38;2;255;0;0mThis is red\e[0m"` prints a red `This is red` message in your terminal.
+Programs like `ls` or `grep` are using [ANSI escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code), which are special sequences of characters to indicate your shell to change the color of the output.
+For example, executing `echo -e "\e[38;2;255;0;0mThis is red\e[0m"` prints the message `This is red` in red on your terminal.

 ## Third party logs

-As you start building larger software systems you will most probably run into dependencies that will run as separate programs.
+As you start building larger software systems you will most probably run into dependencies that run as separate programs.
 Web servers, databases or message brokers are common examples of this kind of dependencies.
-When interacting with these systems you will often need to read their logs since client side error messages might not suffice.
+When interacting with these systems it is often necessary to read their logs, since client side error messages might not suffice.

-Luckily, most programs will write their own logs somewhere in your system.
+Luckily, most programs write their own logs somewhere in your system.
 In UNIX systems, it is commonplace for programs to write their logs under `/var/log`.
-For instance, the [NGINX](https://www.nginx.com/) webserver will place its logs under `/var/log/nginx`.
+For instance, the [NGINX](https://www.nginx.com/) webserver places its logs under `/var/log/nginx`.
 More recently, systems have started using a **system log** ”, which is increasingly where all of your log messages go.
-Most (but not all) Linux systems will use `systemd`, a system daemon that will control many things in your system such as which services are enabled and running.
+Most (but not all) Linux systems use `systemd`, a system daemon that controls many things in your system such as which services are enabled and running.
-`systemd` will place the logs under `/var/log/journal` in a specialized format and you can use the [`journalctl`](http://man7.org/linux/man-pages/man1/journalctl.1.html) command to display the messages.
+`systemd` places the logs under `/var/log/journal` in a specialized format and you can use the [`journalctl`](http://man7.org/linux/man-pages/man1/journalctl.1.html) command to display the messages.
-Similarly, on macOS there is still `/var/log/system.log` but increasingly tools will log into the system log that can be displayed with [`log show`](https://www.manpagez.com/man/1/log/).
+Similarly, on macOS there is still `/var/log/system.log` but an increasing number of tools use the system log, that can be displayed with [`log show`](https://www.manpagez.com/man/1/log/).
 On most UNIX systems you can also use the [`dmesg`](http://man7.org/linux/man-pages/man1/dmesg.1.html) command to access the kernel log.

 For logging under the system logs you can use the [`logger`](http://man7.org/linux/man-pages/man1/logger.1.html) tool.
-Many programming languages will also have bindings for doing so.
+Many programming languages have bindings for doing so.
 Here's an example of using `logger` and how to check that the entry made it to the system logs.

 ```bash